 You can also sync your calendar across Airbnb, Vrbo, and so to avoid any double booking.

 Many Facebook groups connect landlords with potential mid term guests.
 Some groups include Travel Nurse Housing and Gypsy Nurse.
-These groups are great for renting to traveling nurses, and they allow you to post your listing for potential guests to see.
+These groups are great for renting to traveling nurses, allowing you to post your listing for potential guests to see.
 You can also respond to travel nurses or professionals who are seeking specific rentals in your location.

 Another way to utilize Facebook is by posting your rental on Facebook Marketplace.
 Many people search Facebook marketplace to find housing – short and long term.